Sommy1710/Martin-social-media_API/README.md

 POST /api/v1/tweets/ - Create a new tweet
 GET /api/v1/tweets/ - fetch all tweets
-GET /api/v1/tweets/search - search for tweets using keywords GET /api/v1/tweets/:id - fetch a single tweet
+GET /api/v1/tweets/search - search for tweets and users using keywords GET /api/v1/tweets/:id - fetch a single tweet
 DELETE /api/v1/tweets/:id - deletes a single tweet POST /api/v1/tweets/:tweetId/like - like/unlike a tweet